-Classes are offered evenings and weekends, and some courses are offered in the summer.
+Classes are offered evenings and weekends.
 The program is also offered at the Universities at Shady Grove.
 Students entering the program are expected to be proficient in the Adobe Creative Suite and the latest versions of HTML and CSS.

 For unconditional acceptance into the M.A. in Integrated Design program, applicants are expected to have: